Arno65/Advent-of-Code-2023/README.md

 W.i.p.:\
 Both parts 2 of day 5 and 10 have very slow solutions.
 (There are more efficient solutions.)\
+Clean up code for days 12 and 13.
 Will work on more Clojure solutions in the near future.

 Happy coding!